Caesar66/College-Social-Media-Analysis/README.md

 The engagement was analysed by taking posts as spreadsheets from Facebook via CrowdTangle and using Python for analyzing metrics.

 There is a report about the results and all the project was made in Google Colaboratory.
+The data can't be shared as per CrowdTangle's terms of use.